jessicading/zoom-participation/README.md

 #### Important file format informatiom
 Leave files as is (as downloaded from myUCLA, from the Zoom room, and from your Zoom account)!
 They should already adhere to the requirements listed below.
 1. <b>Roster file:</b> Must be a .tsv file.
 The 8 line header must be there (the script skips those first 8 lines).
 If multiple roster files are provided, the script will append them and output a new Appended_Roster.tsv file.
 If you want to use this file for subsequent runs, you will have to add 8 lines to the beginning.
-You can also manually append rosters but have the 8 line header at the top and delete the header for subsequent appended sections).
+You can also manually append rosters but have the 8 line header at the top and delete the header for subsequent appended sections.
 2. <b>Chat file:</b> Must have "chat" or ".txt" in its file name.
 3. <b>Zoom participants:</b> Must be a .csv file.